 For a secondary licensing key, some operating systems, such as Windows, will charge you a fee.

 One of the most popular applications has been virtual machines.
-Because of their adaptability, they have become increasingly popular among developers in recent years.
+Because of their adaptability, they have become increasingly popular among developers and mobile developers in recent years.

 Choosing the best virtual machine available could be difficult.